awsdocs/amazon-ec2-user-guide/doc_source/memory-optimized-instances.md

 + In\-memory databases, such as SAP HANA
 + Distributed web scale in\-memory caches, such as Memcached and Redis
 + Real\-time big data analytics, such as Hadoop and Spark clusters

+**R6in and R6idn instances**

+These instances are well suited for network\-intensive workloads such as the following:
++ SQL and NoSQL databases
++ In\-memory databases, such as SAP HANA

 For more information, see [Amazon EC2 R6i Instances](http://aws.amazon.com/ec2/instance-types/r6i)\.